AdGoBye/AdGoBye/CONTRIBUTING.md

 This means if you try to use blocklists for something like anti-crashing, you will need to load the offending avatar at least once, so it can get saved to disk before AGB can block it.
 That limitation is fine for worlds, but this won't work if loading the avatar might crash your game.
-Even then, we match using IDs, so if the avatar gets ripped or reuploaded, the block won't work.
+Even then, we match using IDs, so if the avatar gets ripped or re-uploaded, the block won't work.

-But please don't this either way:
+But please don't do this either way:
 Often when you see someone, you don't say `That's Regalia's Avatar`, you say `That's Regalia` ( see [Identity, Gender, and VRChat](https://youtu.be/5v_Dl7i4Bcw)).
 Avatars are personal to people because you inhabit and exist within an avatar, they are direct representations of